20:10 07 September 2015

 CLUB MISSION STATEMENT

-1. The Club and Trust have been working closely together in 2015 to develop a joint vision for the future of Exeter City Football Club.
+1. The Club and Trust worked closely together in 2015 to develop a joint vision for the future of Exeter City Football Club.

 Our shared vision is to make Exeter City an outstanding community-owned club, playing football at the highest sustainable level.